eusebiuuu/job-board/README.md

 ## Installation and usage instructions

-1. Firstly you need an IDE (I recommend VS Code) with a shell terminal integrated.
+1. Firstly you need a shell terminal

 1. Clone this repository locally